-In the light of what has been said, the second law of thermodynamics could be stated as: ‘‘If a process occurs in a closed system, the entropy of the system increases for irreversible processes and remains constant for reversible processes.
-It never decreases.‘‘ (Walker, 2014, p.
+In light of what has been said, the second law of thermodynamics could be stated as: "If a process occurs in a closed system, the entropy of the system increases for irreversible processes and remains constant for reversible processes.
+It never decreases”.
+(Walker, 2014, p.
 523)